-E. Interim Death and Disability Plan for Employees Hired on or After July 20, 2012.

-Subject to the requirements of Exhibit C, numbered Paragraph 8 Death and Disability, the City provides Interim Death and Disability benefits through the City's Long Term Disability Plan for employees hired by the City on or after July 20, 2012 and who are not members of SDCERS.
+E. Interim Death and Disability Plan for Employees Hired on or After July 20, 2012 Subject to the requirements of Exhibit C, numbered Paragraph 8 Death and Disability, the City provides Interim Death and Disability benefits through the City's Long Term Disability Plan for employees hired by the City on or after July 20, 2012 and who are not members of SDCERS.

-Bereavement Leave
+ARTICLE 9: Bereavement Leave

-Paid Bereavement Leave of 40 hours is available to each full-time employees for use during each fiscal year of this MOU upon the death of an employee's spouse or registered domestic partner, father, mother, (father and mother to include step-father and step-mother), father-in-law, mother-in-law, brother, sister (brother and sister to include: step, foster, or adopted) son, daughter (son or daughter to include: step, foster, or adopted), grandfather, grandmother, granddaughter, and grandson.
+Paid Bereavement Leave totaling of 40 hours (regardless of the number of eligible deaths) is available to each full-time employees for use during each fiscal year of this MOU upon the death of an employee's spouse or registered domestic partner, parent (biological, step, adoptive-in-law), sibling (biological, step, foster, adopted), child (biological, step, foster, adopted, miscarried, stillborn), grandparent and grandchild (biological, adopted).
 Bereavement Leave is not authorized for a death that occurred before the employee's hire date with the City of San Diego.
-If the death occurs in June, then the employee may use Bereavement Leave in the next fiscal year for that death; however, the employee cannot use Bereavement Leave hours from the previous fiscal year that were unused.
-Proof of death (death certificate, obituary, funeral program, etc.) must be provided before an employee can be paid for Bereavement Leave, which is in addition to Annual Leave, and must be submitted within 30 calendar days of when the employee returns to work.
-The number of hours of Bereavement Leave is prorated for employees working 3/4 time (30 hours) and 1/2 time (20 hours).
+Bereavement Leave must be taken within 12 months of the eligible death, not to exceed 40 hours total for any one eligible death.
+Unused Bereavement Leave during a fiscal year does not carry over to the next fiscal year..
+Proof of death (death certificate, obituary, funeral program, etc.) or proof of miscarriage/stillbirth (a note from a healthcare provider) must be submitted within 30 calendar days of when the employee returns to work.
+If such proof is not submitted within the specified timeframe, the bereavement leave will revert to available compensated leave, or unpaid leave, at the employee's direction.
+The number of hours of Bereavement Leave is prorated for employees working three-quarter time (30 hours) and half-time (20 hours).

-Mileage and Travel Reimbursement
+ARTICLE 10: Mileage and Travel Reimbursement